AlaskaAirlines/AuroDesignTokens/README.md

 This plugin will execute the necessary Style Dictionary command prior to executing Webpack.

+#### Webpack and build.js (ejected create-react-app)

+If you are using Webpack and a `build.js` or `start.js`, simply require the dependency and call the function.
+The only requirement is that the Style Dictionary function must run before running Webpack.

 #### Config within pipeline

-If preferred, you can bypass the `config.json` dependency and extend the configuration directly within the `extend()` function of your build pipeline.
+If prefer, you can bypass the `config.json` dependency and extend the configuration directly within the `extend()` function of your build pipeline.

 ```js
 const StyleDictionary = require('style-dictionary').extend({